salesforce/apollo/README.md

 Again, I stress that you must **NOT** include this in the import of Apollo into your IDE.
 You'll be scratching your head and yelling at me about uncompilable code and I will simply, calmly point you to this part of the readme file.

-This modules must be built, so please run
+This modules must be built, so please run once from the top level of the repository

-    mvn clean install -DskipTests
+    mvn clean install -Ppre -DskipTests

-From the command line before attempting to load the remaining Apollo modules into your IDE.
+from the command line before attempting to load the remaining Apollo modules into your IDE.
 Again, this only need be done once as this will be installed in your local Maven repository and you won't have to do it again.
 Rebuilding this module will have no adverse effect on the rest of the build.

 ### Your IDE and Maven code generation